watertap-org/watertap/docs/technical_reference/ui/index.rst

    In other words, it takes no arguments and returns a :class:`FlowsheetInterface` object.
    This object is not yet connected to an IDAES flowsheet block.
-   The function should:

-   a.
-Provide metadata (a name, description) for the flowsheet in the `FlowsheetInterface` constructor.
+   The function should (a) define the metadata and variables for the flowsheet using the ConfigDict documented in :attr:`BlockInterface.config`, then

-   b.
-Optionally list flowsheet-level variables (see :ref:`ui-define-variables`)

-   c.
-Set the functions to call for the "actions" -- by default, `build` and `solve` -- that the UI can perform on the flowsheet.
+   (b) set the functions to call for the "actions" -- by default, `build` and `solve` -- that the UI can perform on the flowsheet.

    For example::

         def flowsheet_interface():
+            fsi = FlowsheetInterface({
+              "name": "metab",
-            fsi = FlowsheetInterface({"display_name": "METAB treatment train", "variables": []})
+              "display_name": "METAB treatment train",
+              "variables": [
+                  {"name": "var1", "display_name": "Variable Numero Uno",
+                   "description": "The first of the variables", "units": "m**3"}, {"name": "var2", "display_name": "Variable Numero Dos",
+                   "description": "The second of the variables", "units": "m**4"}
+              ]
+            })
             fsi.set_action(WorkflowActions.build, build_flowsheet)
             fsi.set_action(WorkflowActions.solve, solve_flowsheet)
             return fsi

+Note that you only need to add variables that are not already exported by the model, and that there are pretty reasonable defaults for things like the name, display_name (same as name), and description.
+So in most cases this will be a very simple call; the extended version was shown for didactic purposes.

 2. Define functions for the actions defined in Step 1.
-These fuunctions all have the following signature:
+These functions all have the following signature:

-.. function:: action_function(block=None, ui=None, **kwargs)
+.. function:: action_function([block=None, ui=None], **kwargs)

     Perform an action.

-    Args:
-       block: Flowsheet block
+    :param Block block: Flowsheet block
-       ui: FlowsheetInterface instance
+    :param FlowsheetInterface ui: FlowsheetInterface instance
-       kwargs: Additional key
+    :param dict kwargs: Additional key/value pairs specific to this action

 ..